biankatpas/weather-ms/README.md

 Unit tests are currently under development.
 Once available, they will be located in the `app/tests` directory of the project.
 Please check back later for updates on how to run and use the test suite.

+## Technical Decision Documentation

+Documentation for technical decisions is currently being developed.
+This section will provide insights into the design choices, architectural decisions, and reasoning behind implementations in the project.
+Please refer to this section for detailed explanations and updates as they become available.